intel-unesp-mcp/infieri2019-session1/README.md

 [phi01-mic]$ exit
 ```

-By default, the first Intel Xeon Phi coprocessor in the system is
+By default, the first Intel® Xeon Phi™ coprocessor in the system is
 resolved to the hostname mic0, as specified in the file `/etc/hosts`.
 Notice that the SSH server that runs on the coprocessor allows us to
 transfer files from the host to the coprocessor using the secure copy